oprypin/crsfml/gitbook/graphics-view.md

 ## Coordinates conversions

 When you use a custom view, or when you resize the window without using the code above, pixels displayed on the target no longer match units in the 2D world.
 For example, clicking on pixel (10, 50) may hit the point (26.5, -84) of your world.
-You end up having to use a conversion function to map your pixel coordinates to world coordinates: `map_pixel_to_coords`.
+You end up having to use a conversion method to map your pixel coordinates to world coordinates: `map_pixel_to_coords`.

 ```ruby
 # get the current mouse position in the window